Lokiloki69/NebulaIQ-Assignments/lokesh-self-assessment.md

 ### What I Need from Shailendra
 - Clear architectural direction when starting significant work.
-- Product/business context — the “why” behind features.
+- Product/business context i.e., reason behind the features.
 - Occasional code/architecture reviews to ensure I’m on track.
+- Optional : resources, articles or documentations that are required for my work.

 ### Feedback Preferences
-I prefer feedback to be **direct**.
-Tell me what’s wrong and how to improve.
+I prefer feedback to be **direct** and Would like to know what’s wrong and how to improve.

 ### Blockers
 My approach: I attempt self-resolution first.
-If I’m not making measurable progress, I escalate with a concise summary with what I tried, what failed, where I’m stuck.
+If I’m not making measurable progress, I escalate with a concise summary with what I tried, what failed, and where I’m stuck.

 ---

 ## 4. Availability & Work Rhythm

 ### Work Hours
-My most productive hours are from **9 AM to 6 PM**.
+My most productive hours are from **10 AM to 6 PM**.

 ### Weekend Availability
 Given the 6-day workweek.
 On **Sunday**, I can be available for urgent issues.